wearebraid/vueformulate.com/docs/changelog/README.md

 # Changelog

+## v2.2.8 - April 13, 2020

+- Fixes a bug with `select` and `box` when `options` prop is an empty array.
+- Adds the form name as a second argument to the error handler.

+## v2.2.7 - April 6, 2020

+- Bumps `@braid/vue-formulate-i18n` adding Arabic support.

 ## v2.2.6 - March 27, 2020

 - Bumps `@braid/vue-formulate-i18n` to 1.3.3 which fixes some `devDependencies` that were in `dependencies`.